Last Updated: Date 24 May 2021

 WhosOnLocation’s Information Security and Privacy Incident Management process has been updated to ensure that in an event of a data breach, the data controller and supervisory authority are notified within the required period.

 The notification will contain relevant information including the nature of the personal data breach and likely consequences of the personal data breach, etc.

 International transfers and processing of personal information must fulfil requirements laid down in the GDPR.
-Data transfers to countries whose privacy arrangements (laws, regulations, official compliance mechanisms) are compliant with GDPR do not require official authorisation or specific additional safeguards.
+Data transfers to countries whose privacy arrangements (laws, regulations, official compliance mechanisms) are compliant with GDPR do not require official authorization or specific additional safeguards.

 The UK government has committed itself to ‘maintaining the stability of data transfer between the EU Member States and the UK’ after Brexit, in its White paper.

-The GDPR specifies the requirement to implement appropriate technical and organisational measures to ensure a level of security appropriate to the risk, considering the nature, scope, context, purposes of processing and the risk to the rights of freedoms of natural persons.
+The GDPR specifies the requirement to implement appropriate technical and organizational measures to ensure a level of security appropriate to the risk, considering the nature, scope, context, purposes of processing and the risk to the rights of freedoms of natural persons.

 WhosOnLocation is also implementing an ISO 27001 information security management system (ISMS) and expects to be certified in late 2018 early 2019.